NachoChef/HomeTemp/README.md

 ----

 ESP8266 with TMP36 sensors will gather a given location's temperature, and POST to a local RESTful API running on a Raspberry Pi.
-The data is then sent to a Grafana dashboard.
+The data is then sent to a React frontend.